 in respect of a Supply Point where paragraphs (a), (b) and (c) do not apply, the Annual Quantity applicable for the Preceding Year unless the Supply Meter Point comprised in such Supply Point is a New Supply Meter Point in which case the Provisional Annual Quantity shall be the estimated quantity provided by the first Registered User in accordance with paragraph 7.3.6.

-The Transporter shall no later than 31 May in the preceding Gas Year for Smaller Supply Points and 30 June in the preceding Gas Year for Larger Supply Points in respect of each Supply Point notify to the Registered User the Provisional Annual Quantity in respect of the relevant Gas Year and supporting details including:
+The CDSP shall no later than [31 May] in the preceding Gas Year for Smaller Supply Points and [30 June] in the preceding Gas Year for Larger Supply Points in respect of each Supply Point notify to the Registered User the Provisional Annual Quantity in respect of the relevant Gas Year and supporting details including:

 the Supply Meter Point Reference Number; and

-where available, the Meter Readings used by the Transporter to determine the Provisional Annual Quantity.
+where available, the Meter Readings used by the CDSP to determine the Provisional Annual Quantity.

 (a) Subject to paragraph 1.6.4(f), following the notification of the Provisional Annual Quantity the Registered User may, subject to paragraph 1.6.4(c) and where the provisions of paragraph 1.6.4(b) apply:

-in the case of a Smaller Supply Point where it considers that the Provisional Annual Quantity should be greater or lesser than the Provisional Annual Quantity notified by the Transporter by not less than 5%; or
+in the case of a Smaller Supply Point where it considers that the Provisional Annual Quantity should be greater or lesser than the Provisional Annual Quantity notified by the CDSP by not less than 5%; or

 in respect of any Larger Supply Point

-not later than 13 August in the preceding Gas Year notify the Transporter that it considers that the Provisional Annual Quantity does not satisfy the requirement in paragraph 1.6.6 ("User Provisional Annual Quantity").
+not later than 13 August in the preceding Gas Year notify the CDSP that it considers that the Provisional Annual Quantity does not satisfy the requirement in paragraph 1.6.6 ("User Provisional Annual Quantity").

 The provisions referred to in paragraph 1.6.4(a) are:

-that the Registered User reasonably considers that the Transporter's calculation of the Provisional Annual Quantity is derived from:
+that the Registered User reasonably considers that the CDSP's calculation of the Provisional Annual Quantity is derived from:

 (1) Meter Readings that are incorrect or were taken prior to Meter Readings available to the Registered User; or